synthetic-corpus/udacity-meme-gen/README.md

 Once CW is deployed, you should be able to access it on Load Balancer's public URL.

 # What is working?
 When you make a Meme, it is expected to appear in in the s3 Bucket's _images folder.
 It should also appear in the browser.
+The Create button is alos now working.

+The Create Meme button is also working.
+Simply enter a url and the quote and author you want to generate.
+The url must begin in https:// and end with .jpeg, .jpg, or .png.

 # What is yet to be done?
-Quote files are currently hard coded into the repo, which is a cumbersome process.
-Next steps is to extract those from the s3 bucket.

-Creating a Meme from the Web Request URL is not recommended at this time.
-It will not store the source image or resulting Meme image properly.
+Project is nearly done, but will add a dynamo DB database to recording meme creation events.
+Additionally, will set up actual autoscaling rules.
+There are none at this time.